 Last updated 24/11/17 by Amanda Greenslade

 Some ebooks may not function well on the Amazon Kindle App for iOS (Apple devices).
-For example, ebooks with an embedded font instead of tags for italics will only bring across the italics to the Kindle App for iOS, once in mobi format, if the font used is an Apple font.
+For example, ebooks with an embedded font instead of tags for italics will only bring across the italics to the Kindle App for iOS if the font used is an Apple font.
 Otherwise they will appear in normal text (not italics).
 There are potentially dozens of other issues that can arise from fonts not being allowed to be embedded on Kindle App for iOS.

-It is not possible to test mobi files in kindle app on iOS because we know that Amazon changes things after we upload even a mobi file.
-The mobi file that you or your developer has created might be perfectly formed, but this file should not be side-loaded onto an Apple device for testing.
+It is not possible to test files in kindle app on iOS because we know that Amazon changes things after we upload them.
+The file that you or your developer has created might be perfectly formed, but this file should not be sideloaded onto an Apple device for testing.
 Why?
 Because Amazon changes ebook files after upload, and it does so for a reason.
-Amazon has to create a special format for its Kindle iOS app (and potentially its other apps also, each have different code going on in the background).
+Amazon has to create a special format for its Kindle iOS app (and potentially its other apps also; each have different code going on in the background).

 We know how to download a test file that has been meat-grinded by the Amazon system.
-This file can be sideloaded into Apple iOS for testing, but no other mobi, azk or any other files should be considered relevant for testing the Amazon Kindle App for iOS.
-This problem is further complicated by the fact that in September 2017 Apple removed the file-loading-to-apps function from iTunes.
+This file can be sideloaded into Apple iOS for testing, but no other azk or any other files should be considered relevant for testing the Amazon Kindle App for iOS.
+This problem is further complicated by the fact that, in September 2017, Apple removed the file-loading-to-apps function from iTunes.
 This is an issue between Apple and Amazon, who are rivals.

 The team at PublishMyBook.Online have been at the cutting edge of ebook conversion since 2011, trading as Australian eBook Publisher, and we are positioned to provide advice, consultation and ebook conversion services globally.
 So if the below information helps you, please drop us a line and let us know.